garrandall/popular-music-data/tracks/don-t-let-me-get-me-p-nk.md

 (Don't let me get me)
 It's bad when you annoy yourself (it's bad, it's so bad) So irritating (oh)
-Don't wanna be my friend no more (ahh)
+Don't wanna be my friend no more (ah)
 I wanna be somebody else